 Patrick Mercer is under 40 in the top 40 in San Diego for real estate.
 He has been in the business for three and a half years and has just turned 28.
-He never had a salary or hourly job before getting into real estate – he only took jobs he knew where there was a next move or that were commission based.
+He never had a salary or hourly job before getting into real estate – he only took jobs he knew where there was the next move or that were commission-based.

 Since he was a child he knew real estate was what he was going to do because his family has been in the real estate business his entire life.

 To learn the ins and outs of real estate he started with residential properties because it was a turn and burn as opposed to commercial deals where it takes three years to get an apartment building.

 Patrick’s goal is to meet as many people and get in front of as many people as possible.
 As he gets older and gets better at sales he knows he will convert more.
 He has brought an administrator on board who now helps him with his day-to-day, his marketing, and any other tasks.
 This frees up his time to go out and get the business.

 Being a single guy with no kids at the moment Patrick is very career-focused because he knows he can build something where he can eventually step out of the business later in his life.
 He rises at 5:30 am and enjoys his quiet morning making breakfast and is in the office by 8 am at the latest.
 Although many agents will have a time during the night or day where they shut off phone calls Patrick works 24/7 because that is the stage he’s at in his business.